Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

-Colors that are directly opposite to each other on the wheel
+Colors that are directly opposite each other on the wheel

-Three colors that are equally spaced around the color wheel
+Three colors that are equally spaced around the wheel

 Four colors that are two sets of complements

-On the front of the color wheel (top photo), all around the edge, you find the primary and secondary colors.
+On the front of the color wheel (above), all around the edge, you find the primary and secondary colors.

-In the center, there is an inside wheel has small “windows” that let you see what color you would obtain adding either red, yellow, blue, white, or black to the colors on the color wheel.
+In the center, there is an inside wheel with small “windows” that let you see what color you would obtain by adding either red, yellow, blue, white, or black to the colors on the wheel.

-The wheel has also a gray scale that let's you verify the value of each hue, for example in the top photo red compares pretty well to a value 6.
+The wheel also has a grayscale that lets you verify the value of each hue; for example, in the top photo, red compares pretty well to a value of six.

-On the back of the color wheel (bottom photo) you can see the scale of pure color, tint, tone, and shade, for each hue.
+On the back of the color wheel (above), you can see the scale of pure color, tint, tone, and shade for each hue.

-Also, in the center there is a diagram showing all the color schemes, and turning the dial you can see combinations of colors that would work together for each color scheme.
+Also, in the center, there is a diagram showing all the color schemes, and by turning the dial, you can see combinations of colors that would work together for each color scheme.